Clint Russell, Reed Coverdale & Andrew Stern | From Liberty To Lockdowns & Back | OAP #19

 So I think he is the perfect guy to do it.

-It was that that too.
+It was terrible.

-Yeah, I mean I had I had such mixed feelings.
+I had such mixed feelings.

-I didn't I was I was watching it, I was watching it live.
+I was watching it live.

 No, not the horns.

-I that was the part that part wasn't when I was watching live.
+That part wasn't when I was watching live.

-It was more like people screaming at the cops, and like, you know, I just like I was so inspired by it, like on an emotional level.
+And like, you know, I just like, I was so inspired by it, like on an emotional level.

-Seeing Nick Fuentes say fuck the police, you know.
+Seeing Nick Fuentez say, fuck the police.

-It was like, yeah, that type of stuff.
+You know, it was like, yeah, that type of stuff.

-But but you know, it was like the rage against the machine in me, you know, like the like the 16-year-old in me that was like, Fuck you, I won't do what you tell me.
+But, but, you know, it was like the rage against the machine in me, you know, like the, like the 16-year-old in me that was like, fuck you.

-They all buckled because of January 6th, as if January 6th Had anything to do post facto with what happened in November.
+They all buckled because of January 6th as if January 6th had anything to do post facto with what happened in November.

-And so I just it just became very clear to me that both parties, the leadership of both parties, they're just sellouts and they pander and they do what's politically convenient, not really based on principle at all.
+And so I just, it just became very clear to me that both parties, the leadership of both parties, they're just sellouts and they pander and they do what's politically convenient, not really based on principle at all.

 I think the FBI was involved as well.

-I think there were some Trump Trump supporters that crossed the line, but it was by no means an insurrection.
+I think there were some Trump supporters that crossed the line, but it was by no means an insurrection.

-Yeah, and what do you expect the response to this to be?
+And what do you expect the response to this to be?

-Yeah, I mean, it it it felt good for a couple minutes, but this anti-terrorism bill that's just come out.
+Yeah, I mean, it felt good for a couple of minutes, but this anti-terrorism bill that's just come out, I mean, I call that the day of January 6th.

-I I mean, you guys can go back and watch my live stream.
+I mean, you guys can go back and watch my live stream.

-I was like, just watch they're gonna use this to try to push gun control or anti-domestic terrorism laws.
+They're going to use this to try to push gun control or anti-domestic terrorism laws.

-Like this was the dumbest move that these guys could have made, and they screwed us all.
+Like, this was the dumbest move that these guys could have made.

-But although I I mean, I was tweeting out, like, you know, I I love the I think they had a guillotine and a noose, and I I wanted to see you know, politicians getting beheaded personally.
+But although, I mean, I was tweeting out, like, you know, I love the, I think they had a guillotine and a noose.

 That's what I was hoping for.

-I didn't get that far.
+Didn't get that far.

-So and we're banned.
+So, and we're banned.

 That was the only time you guys did.

-And and what did it show you?
+And what did it show you?

-It showed you that the left will have charges dropped against them, and you guys will have the book thrown against you.
+It showed you that the left will have charges dropped against them and you guys will have the book thrown against you.

 I think that's done by our people.

-The the US government is literally holding conservatives as political pris prisoners right now, exactly and no one's standing up for them.
+The U.S. government is literally holding conservatives as political prisoners right now.

 Yeah, we get that.